-Golf Insider tip: If you struggle with striking your irons check out these two post – Part 1: Why do I fat / thin my irons and Part 2: How to strike golf shots like a tour player.
+Golf Insider tip: If you struggle with striking your irons check out these two posts – Part 1: Why do I fat/thin my irons and Part 2: How to strike golf shots like a tour player.
 These same concepts apply to becoming a great wedge player.

 Now we have your wedge setup sorted it is time to look at the wedge swing itself.
 During your backswing keep your body and arms moving together, and importantly, keep your arms and body rotating back down and through into a full finish.
 It really is 90% body turn, with the arms just long for the ride.

 Most amateurs struggle with 1/2 and 3/4 swings.
-A common mistake it to create a back swing that is too long, meaning you have to decelerate into impact to prevent yourself airmailing the green.
+A common mistake is to create a backswing that is too long, meaning you have to decelerate into impact to prevent yourself airmailing the green.

-It make take a little practice to feel comfortable with a shorter backswing and positive follow through, but hopefully the drill below will give you a great way to practice your wedge swing.
+It may take a little practice to feel comfortable with a shorter backswing and positive follow-through, but hopefully, the drill below will give you a great way to practice your wedge swing.